Managing business expenses can help small business owners maximize their tax deductions during tax season, identify upcoming costs, and budget wisely.

 Each month, you estimate variable expenses, but the total figure will change.
 Monitoring your business expenses allows you to evaluate the most effective financial decisions that are an option for your business.

 The importance of managing business expenses

-Controlling your business expenses can simplify tax season because many expenses can be claimed as write-offs.
+Controlling your business expenses can simplify and make tax season painless because many expenses can be claimed as write-offs.
 If you keep track of your spending regularly, you’re less likely to overlook potential deductions.
 This implies you’ll have to pay less in taxes (or get more back).